-Probably the least known entry in MECC’s famous Oregon Trail series that is now up to the fourth edition, Oregon Trail Deluxe is a solid VGA remake of the 1988 original Oregon Trail release that set new standards in edutainment.
-Notable for being the last floppy-based release of this series, Oregon Trail Deluxe is great to look at and a lot of fun to play. |
+Probably the least known entry in MECC’s famous Oregon Trail series that is now up to the fourth edition, Oregon Trail Deluxe is a solid VGA remake of the 1988 original release that set new standards in edutainment.
+Notable for being the last floppy-based release of this series, Deluxe is great to look at and a lot of fun to play. |

-As in the first game, there several arcade-style mini-games, including hunting and fishing.
-And there are more opportunities to talk to and trade with other pioneers this time around.
+As in the first game, there are several arcade-style mini-games, including hunting and fishing.
+There are more opportunities to talk to and trade with other pioneers this time around.
 The on-line help is always available to give you hints throughout the game, and Oregon Trail Deluxe comes complete with comprehensive historical reference about objects, people, and places.
 Overall, this last floppy version of the game is a very nice update to the original edutainment classic, and arguably the best version before MECC went down the “multimedia extravaganza” route, releasing Oregon Trail II and subsequent entries on CD-ROM that focus more on form than content.
 Two thumbs up, way up!Reviewed by: Underdogs